everyoneishappy/InstanceNoodles/README.md

 Made with VVVV x64 33.7, but should work with newer versions.
 Requires VVVV + Addon & DX11 packs, and a GPU that supports Shader Model 5.
 To install just place in /packs folder.

+Also requires https://github.com/everoneishappy/happy.fxh to be in /packs folder.

 Introductory workshop on vveekend vvorkshops: https://www.youtube.com/watch?v=NF3m_hSAj2g&feature=youtu.be
 Github: https://github.com/everoneishappy/InstanceNoodles